2026_project bifrost illustration_highres

 0 %

-CO2 emissions reduction by 2030, compared to 1990 levels, is the target set bu the European Union.
+CO2 emissions reduction by 2030, compared to 1990 levels, is the target set by the European Union

 Climate Action Imperative